New York City: Best Bars with Fireplaces

 What to drink: a pint of Guinness, duh

 Cibar occupies the ground floor of a townhouse that dates back to 1834 (the Inn at Irving Place is upstairs).
 But the vibe today has little to do with old New York.
 Instead, everything is glittery and glam, from the disco-ball light fixtures and black leather seating to the gold-flecked, candy-colored tiles on the walls.
 A fireplace, also surrounded by a brightly hued tile mosaic, supplies a homey spot—incongruous yet welcome—for taking it all in.
 For drinks, you have your choice of classic cocktails like Manhattans and martinis, or original creations such as a smoky number made with mezcal and chipotle honey.
 There are also shareable small plates (truffle popcorn! pigs in a blanket!) combining gourmet and populist flavors.

 What to drink: The above-mentioned Smokeshow, made with mezcal, chipotle honey, and lemon

-Those whose idea of a perfect winter involves the trappings of rural New England will want to find the unvarnished facade of this rustic charmer, designed to look like a Vermont cabin in the middle of Brooklyn’s Carroll Gardens neighborhood.
+Those whose idea of a perfect winter involves the trappings of rural New England will want to find the unvarnished facade of the Wine House, designed to look like a Vermont cabin in the middle of Brooklyn’s Carroll Gardens neighborhood.
 Inside, you’ll find an inviting brick hearth, whitewashed walls lined with farm tools and wine bottles, and an open kitchen where chefs prepare crostini, charcuterie, cheese plates, and other shareables in full view.
 Whereas many wine bars in the city can be intimidating in attitude or number of offerings, the goal here is to give you a selection that’s well-chosen, wide-ranging, and affordable—minus the snootiness or sticker shock.